Frequently Asked Questions

 Please contact our transfer agent, American Stock Transfer and Trust Company.
 They will provide you instructions on how to have a replacement certificate issued.

-Our independent auditor is BDO USA, LLP
+Our independent auditor is Baker Tilly US, LLP

 Silvestre Law Group, P.C.